SunTT-DOC/PremPS/README.md

 <font size=4>

-1. Install prerequisites described above.
+1. Download and/or install prerequisites described above.

 2. Download and unpack the distribution: